Agriculture and farming practices – Sugar

 • the British Beet Research Organisation (BBRO).

 ABF Sugar is also promoting biodiversity and ecosystem health across its operations and supply chains through various initiatives.
-These include the creation of beetle banks and refuge areas, the use of cover crops, and tree planting at all sites.
-In Zambia, at its Nakambala site, a key initiative is focused on ecosystem and biodiversity restoration through tree planting, with the goal of planting 1,000 trees monthly, starting from July 2024, with an aim to combat climate change and promote biodiversity.
+These include the creation of projects such as beetle banks and refuge areas, the use of cover crops and tree planting at its Nakambala site in Zambia and its sites in Malawi.
+As of August 2025, just under 6,000 trees have been planted at its Nakambala site, supporting ecosystem and biodiversity restoration.
 In addition, Illovo Sugar Malawi established protected areas on both the Dwangwa and Nchalo estates, which are home to diverse plant and animal life.

 EDITOR NOTE: